What Is Included in an SEO Audit?

 Content Audit

-A content audit is a key task that should be carried out towards the start of any SEO campaign.
+A content audit is a key task that should be carried out at the start of any SEO campaign.

-As part of a content audit, the written copy on your website will be analyzed to see how well it performs.
+As part of a content audit, the written copy on your website will be analyzed to assess its performance.
 Typically, the categories involved in a content audit include:

 Content